Agency Dev Overview

 Section titled “Recipes are UI-only — architectural rule”In the admin UI, merchants pick a recipe (% Off Order, Spend & Save, Volume, BOGO, etc.).
 Recipes are defined in src/components/recipes/recipeDefinitions.js and shape which fields the admin form exposes — nothing else.
 They pre-fill engineType, defaults, and a hidden field set.

 This matters because: if you find yourself wanting engine logic for “the BOGO recipe specifically,” you are wrong.
-Express it via the standard targeting tree + strategy fields, or raise a new rule field via RuleSanitizer + TargetingEvaluator.
+Express it via the section buckets + the appropriate rewards.kind, or raise a new field via RuleSanitizer + the relevant section evaluator.
 See §5 below.

 4. Extension points